open-voip-alliance/website/content/blog/help-us-connect-the-puzzle-pieces-of-open-source-voip-technology.md

 avatar = "/images/element.png"
 date = 2020-10-12T00:00:00Z
-title = "Help us connect the puzzle pieces of open source VoIP technology!"
+title = "Help us connect the puzzle pieces of open source VoIP technology!" description = "Join our team as the community builder to further our mission" images = ["/images/laptop-back.jpg"]

 +++
 _Join our team as the community builder to further our mission_